specialized restorative care

 Dr. Baldree holds professional memberships in the American College of Prosthodontists, the American Academy of Fixed Prosthodontics, the American Dental Association, the Tennessee Dental Association, the Chattanooga Area Dental Society, and the Chattanooga Dental Study Club.
 He is one of a select group of dentists elected by his peers into memberships in both the Pierre Fauchard Academy and the International College of Dentists.

-Dr. Baldree has served in numerous professional and community leadership roles, including serving on the Board of Trustees for the Tennessee Dental Association, as President of the Chattanooga Area Dental Society, as President of the Exchange Club of Chattanooga, and as den leader for his son’s cub scout pack.
-He regularly contributes his time in providing dental care for those less fortunate as a regular volunteer at multiple local charity dental clinics.
-He is also active in the life of his church, First-Centenary United Methodist Church, serving in a variety of roles from Finance Chair to Sunday school class president.
+Dr. Baldree has served in numerous professional and community leadership roles, including serving as the President of the Tennessee Dental Association, as President of the Chattanooga Area Dental Society, as President of the Exchange Club of Chattanooga, and as den leader for his son’s cub scout pack.
+He regularly contributes his time providing dental care for those less fortunate through Donated Dental Services.
+He is also active in the life of his church, First-Centenary United Methodist Church, serving in a variety of roles from Lay Reader to Vice Chair of Administrative Council.

-Dr. Baldree and his orthodontist wife, Dr. Marie Farrar, are the parents of two adult children.
+Dr. Baldree and his orthodontist wife, Dr. Marie Farrar, are not just empty nesters but now grandparents!
 When he has a few moments to himself, you’ll find him reading, cooking, gardening, or fishing.

 Meet our staff